- Moving home

 I can also help with any other day to day problems, issues or questions that may crop up.
 If I don’t know something, I will find out and point you in the right direction.

 Whether you want to register a French-bought car for a carte grise, or are bringing one in from the UK, I can fill in the forms and guide you through the process.
-Likewise if you want to change your driving licence to a French one, or sort out car insurance.
+Likewise if you have to change your driving licence to a French one, or sort out car insurance.

 If your house is going to be empty for any period of time, I am happy to perform a house checking service and go in to make sure that all is okay.